You are currently viewing A Year (and a Little More) of Living in the North Country

 Please don’t tell anyone how beautiful it is here.

 Beautiful places attract crowds, who affect livability in predictable, not always positive ways.
 It’s gorgeous here, nestled between Lake Champlain and the Adirondack Park.
-Let’s keep it that way.
+Let’s keep it a secret and keep it that way.